SeanDS/zero/docs/index.rst

 |Zero| is a linear circuit simulation library and command line tool.
 It is able to
-perform small signal AC analysis on collections of components such as resistors, capacitors, inductors and op-amps to predict transfer functions and noise.
+perform small signal AC analysis on collections of components such as resistors, capacitors, inductors and op-amps to predict responses and noise.

 ===========
 Why |Zero|?